Johniereed/edX-coupons-and-promo-codes/README.md

 Get [30% off](https://bit.ly/4eVs6WQ) on edX top-tier plans.
 Simply verify your student status, and you'll be eligible for exclusive discounts on courses and programs.

-## Flat 30% Off on edX [Expired]
+## edX Promo Code [30% Off On Everything] [Expired]

 Did you miss the chance to save [30% on edX courses](https://bit.ly/4eVs6WQ)?
 Don't worry; these deals tend to come around quite often.
 Keep checking back for the next big sale, and you might just catch the flat 30% discount before it expires.

 ## Flat 30% OFF On edX Summer Sale Offers [Expired]

 Summer is the perfect time to learn something new, and edX knows it.
-Last year, they offered a flat [30% off](https://bit.ly/4eVs6WQ%5C) on all courses during their summer sale.
-With edX discount code.
+Last year, they offered a flat [30% off](https://bit.ly/4eVs6WQ%5C) on all courses during their summer sale, with edX discount code.

 ## edX Coupon Code 70% OFF on Bootcamps [Expired]